-Through this proposal, Westside Family Healthcare (WFH) is requesting $1,000,000 for the 2022-2023 grant period.
-Serving more than 247,000 individuals annually, WFH has extensive knowledge and a long history of experience and success in providing primary and preventative care to diverse patient populations, particularly those with low-income.
+Through this proposal, Westside Family Healthcare (WFH) is requesting $925,000 for the 2023-2024 grant period.
+Serving more than 247,000 individuals annually, WFH has extensive knowledge and a long history of experience and success in providing primary and preventive care to diverse patient populations, particularly those living in poverty.
 In operation since 1988, WFH's mission is to improve the health of our communities by providing equal access to quality healthcare, regardless of ability to pay.
-WFH is proud to have been awarded the HHS Navigator grant every cycle since 2015.
-WFH is a non-profit 501(c)3 organization receiving federally qualified health center (FQHC) status in 1994.
-WFH receives Section 330(e) and Section 330(g) US Public Health Service funds to provide services in each of Delaware's three counties and the special population of migrant and seasonal agricultural workers (MSAWs) in Kent and western Sussex Counties.
-WFH operates five clinical delivery sites and one mobile health unit caring for more than 27,000 patients annually with nearly 30% of patients who are uninsured.
+WFH is proud to have been awarded the CMS Navigator grant every cycle since inception in 2015.
+WFH is a nonprofit 501(c)3 organization receiving federally qualified health center (FQHC) status in 1994.
+WFH receives Section 330(e) and Section 330(g) US Public Health Service funds to provide services in each of Delaware's three counties and the special population of migrant and seasonal agricultural workers (MSAW) in Kent and western Sussex Counties.
+WFH operates five clinical delivery sites and one mobile health unit caring for more than 28,000 patients annually with nearly 33% of patients who are uninsured.